 There are four major generation companies responsible for creating New Zealand’s electricity from a range of sources.
 The primary method is hydro which accounts for approximately half of Aotearoa’s electricity generation.
 The four major generation companies are:

 - Contact Energy

-To transport electricity throughout the country from the Generator to the Distributor, a High Voltage Transmission network is required.
-This network is owned and operated by Transpower, a State Owned Enterprise (SOE).
-Around 200 Grid Exit Points (GXPs) allows the national grid to connect to Distribution companies like Wellington Electricity.
-The Transmission Grid is the backbone of the electricity supply industry, taking power flows across both islands.
+To transport electricity across the country from generators to distributors, a high voltage transmission network is required.
+This network, known as the National Grid, is owned and operated by Transpower, a state-owned enterprise.
+Around 200 Grid Exit Points (GXPs) allow the National Grid to connect to distribution networks like Wellington Electricity.

 This is where we* fit in.
-Wellington Electricity is one of 29 Distribution companies.
-We connect to the transmission grid at nine GXP locations within our region.
-Each GXP substation transforms energy to a lower voltage for distribution through overhead wires or underground cables to the Consumer.
+Wellington Electricity is one of 29 distribution companies.
+We connect to the National Grid at nine GXP locations within our region.
+Each GXP substation transforms electricity to a lower voltage for distribution through overhead lines or underground cables to homes and businesses.

-Retail companies purchase electricity from the electricity market and through the transmission and distribution networks meter the electricity usage of consumers' premises.
-The Retail companies package the transmission and lines charges from Wellington Electricity, along with the amount of electricity used, to create a single invoice for customers.
+Retailers purchase electricity from the electricity market and, through the transmission and distribution networks, meter the electricity usage of consumers' premises.
+The retailers package the transmission and lines charges from Wellington Electricity, along with the amount of electricity used, to create a single bill for customers.

 - We charge for supplying electricity and maintaining the network of poles, wires and other equipment that distribute power to homes and businesses.
 The amount we're allowed to charge is regulated by the Commerce Commission.